flutter/samples/add_to_app/README.md

-# Add-to-App Sample
+# Add-to-App Samples

-This directory contains a bunch of Android and iOS projects (beginning `android_` and `ios_`, respectively) thatimport and use one of several Flutter modules (which have names beginning with `flutter_`).
-They're designed to show recommended approaches for adding Flutter to pre-existing Android and iOS apps.
+This directory contains a bunch of Android and iOS projects (beginning `android_` and `ios_`, respectively) that import and use one of several Flutter modules (which have names beginning with `flutter_`).
+They're designed to show recommended approaches for adding Flutter to existing Android and iOS apps.

-## Goals for this sample
+## Goals for these samples

 * Show developers how to add Flutter to their existing applications.
 * Show the following options: